coldfish789/ESS205projectCode/README.md

   This code is using for ploting the trajectory and projecting the trajectory of particles.

 # Report
-`Report` is the sourse file of our report.
+`/Report` is the sourse file of our report.